HorizonRadio/dubtrack-bot/README.md

 ROULETTE_COOLDOWN=number # [OPTIONAL] Number in minutes the cooldown for the roulette lasts.
 Default is 60.

 # Scramble
+WORDNIK_API_KEY=string   # API Key for Wordnik.
+Get one at http://developer.wordnik.com/, if not defined then `!scramble` will throw an error.
 SCRAMBLE_REWARD=number   # [OPTIONAL] Number of props an user receives upon winning scramble.
 Default is 3.
 SCRAMBLE_DURATION=number # [OPTIONAL] Number in seconds the roulette lasts.
 Default is 60.
 SCRAMBLE_COOLDOWN=number # [OPTIONAL] Number in minutes the cooldown for the roulette lasts.
 Default is 30.